Gardens are never static and the Grounds Dept. always has something new and interesting going on.

 Venerable Old Sawara Cypress comes down

-This spring, we had to remove the Sawara Cypress that had graced the east face of the Pigott building for many years.
+In spring 2015, we had to remove the Sawara Cypress that had graced the east face of the Pigott building for many years.
 It developed a dangerous lean and was a hazard to passersby.
-Bartlett Tree Experts did a masterful job of bringing the large tree down wit out incident.
+Bartlett Tree Experts did a masterful job of bringing the large tree down without incident.

 New plantings near the Quad